halfik/elegant/docs/model/Record.md

 There are 2 types of record attributes.
 Ones that should be saved to data source and ones that belong to record, but shouldn't be saved.
 First one is an attribute, second one is an external attribute.
 List of both are defined in blueprint.
 Defined external attributes only when you need validate them when saving the record.
-Every attribute that is not defined in record blueprint by default is treated as external.
+Every attribute that is not defined in records blueprint, by default is treated as external.

 ## Filters (data manipulators)